cqbent/hssw/wp-content/plugins/ga-google-analytics/readme.txt

 So can adjust things as needed to add any parameters that are required.

+**How to implement Anonymize?**

+1. Add to "Custom Tracker Objects" setting: `{ 'anonymize_ip': true }`
+2. Save changes and done.

 **Got a question?**

-To ask a question, suggest a feature, or provide feedback, [contact me directly](https://perishablepress.com/contact/).
+To ask a question, suggest a feature, or provide feedback, [contact me directly](https://plugin-planet.com/support/#contact).
 Learn more about [Google Analytics](https://www.google.com/analytics/) and [GA tracking methods](https://perishablepress.com/3-ways-track-google-analytics/).